jeromeetienne/AR.js/README.md

 # Try it on Mobile

 It works on all platforms.
 Android, IOS and window phone.
 It run **any browser with WebGL and WebRTC**.
-(for IOS, you need to update to ios11)
+(for IOS, you need to update to ios11 and try it on Safari!)

 To try on your phone is only 2 easy steps, check it out!